Transparent Networks for Multivariate Time Series: Experiments

-\textbf{Design of temporal module:} We evaluate the performance of GATSM by modifying the design of the temporal module.
-The results are presented in \tableautorefname~\ref{tab:ablation2}.
+We evaluate the performance of GATSM by modifying the design of the temporal module.
+Table~\ref{tab:ablation2} presents the results.
 GATSM without the temporal module (Base) fails to learn temporal patterns and shows poor performance in the experiment.
-GATSM with only positional encoding (Base + PE) also shows similar performance to the Base, indicating that positional encoding alone is insufficient for capturing effective temporal patterns.
-GATSM with only multi-head attention (Base + MHA) outperforms the previous two methods, demonstrating that the MHA mechanism is beneficial for capturing temporal patterns.
+GATSM with only positional encoding (Base + PE) also shows performance similar to the Base, indicating that positional encoding alone is insufficient for capturing effective temporal patterns.
+GATSM with only MHA (Base + MHA) outperforms the previous two methods, demonstrating that the MHA is beneficial for capturing temporal patterns.
 Finally, our full GATSM (Base + PE + MHA) significantly outperforms the other methods, suggesting that the combination of PE and MHA creates a synergistic effect.
-Consistent with our previous findings in \sectionautorefname~\ref{sec:performance}, all four methods show similar performances on the Mortality and Sepsis datasets, which lack significant temporal patterns.
+Consistent with our previous findings in Section~\ref{sec:performance}, all four methods show similar performances on the Mortality and Sepsis datasets, which lack significant temporal patterns.